Alaka-K/CV/README.md

 |[**Mappin**](https://github.com/Alaka-K/world-map-game)           | Final Group Project - A multiplayer interactive online world map geoguessing game | Next.js, React, Socket.io, Mapbox, Jest, Cypress |
 |[**Acebook**](https://github.com/Alaka-K/acebook-rails-template-simple) | Facebook clone | Rails, JavaScript, PostgreSQL, RSpec, Capybara              |
 |[**Bank Tech Test**](https://github.com/Alaka-K/Bank_Tech_Test)  | A command-line program that allowing you to create a bank account, make deposits, withdraw money, and print statements. | Ruby and Rspec |
-## Work Experience

-**Charing Cross hospital** (April 2017 - September 2019)
-_Senior Radiographer_

-- Direct and supervise the workload and junior members of staff in areas such CT, Theatres and general x-ray.
-- Work effectively within a multidisciplinary team to deliver a high standard of care.

-**Charing Cross hospital** (November 2015 - March 2017)
-_Junior Radiographer_

-- Provide high level of care to patients by examining requests and the patients condition to see if requests are justified.
-- Supervise the practice and assess the progress of students, ensuring that professional standards are developed and attained.
-- Operate autonomously when providing an out of hour’s service to patients requiring urgent imaging due to acute trauma or illness.
 ## Skills
 ### Teamwork